- What is Change Management?

 Change management becomes essential as soon as a project touches on employee behavior, habits or roles.
 Without support, we often observe:

-- of the passive resistance
+- passive resistance

 - a loss of commitment